ExxonMobil employees working CCS in LaBarge Wyoming

 CO2 has been transported safely by pipeline for decades.
-As of 2023, there were approximately 5,200 miles of pipelines carrying CO2 in operation in North America.
-However, to enable the expansion of the use of Carbon Capture and Storage (CCS), experts anticipate our region will need more than a ten-fold increase in the size of the CO2 network.
+There are approximately 5,200 miles of pipelines carrying CO2 in operation in North America.
+However, to enable the expansion of the use of Carbon Capture, Utilization and Storage (CCUS), experts anticipate our region will need a significant increase in the size of the CO2 network.

 Building new CO2 pipelines will lead to long-term benefits for our environment and local communities, our energy industry and our nation.